Home

 Hans Selye recommends that we "do not put up resistance in vain."

-By peacefully accepting the changes which are unavoidable we can reduce our stress levels.
-This is an important strategy for coping with stress and change.
+By peacefully accepting unavoidable changes we can reduce their negative impact.
+This is an important strategy for minimizing change as a main cause of stress.

 This idea is expressed in the Serenity Prayer used in many